Quantum Computing -- A new scientific revolution in the making: Introduction

 \section{Introduction}

-Quantum computing as a scientific field was launched shortly after a talk that Richard Feynman gave in 1986 to highlight the advantage of simulating quantum dynamics on controllable quantum systems, with respect to classical computers.
-This inspired the quantum physics community to look at these challenges and realistically start manufacturing these devices.
+Quantum computing as a scientific goal was launched shortly after a talk that Richard Feynman gave in 1986 to highlight the advantage of simulating quantum dynamics on controllable quantum systems.
+This inspired the quantum hardware community to look at these challenges and they started manufacturing the quantum bit, referred to as the qubit.
+Given the exploration of a completely new kind of scientific and computing-oriented line of research, one of the first assumptions they made was to assume that the theoretical behaviour of qubits can be defined as coming from \textbf{perfect qubits}.
+Those concepts allowed the physicists and mathematicians to focus on the expected behaviour and assumed the qubit did exactly what they wanted.
+We will reintroduce this concept in the updated long-term road map.